 - 1.1.
-The FSA's regulatory objectives are set out in section 2(2) of FSMA and include market confidence and the protection of consumers. - 1.2.
-Section 56 of FSMA provides that the FSA may make a prohibition order if it appears to the FSA that an individual is not a fit and proper person to perform functions in relation to a regulated activity carried on by an authorised person.
+The FSA's regulatory objectives are set out in section 2(2) of the Financial Services and Markets Act 2000 ("the Act") and include market confidence and the protection of consumers. - 1.2.
+Section 56 of the Act provides that the FSA may make a prohibition order if it appears to the FSA that an individual is not a fit and proper person to perform functions in relation to a regulated activity carried on by an authorised person.
 Such an order may relate to a specific regulated activity, an activity falling within a specified description or all regulated activities. - 1.3.
-Section 63 of FSMA provides that the FSA may withdraw an approval given under section 59 of FSMA if it considers that the person in respect of whom it was given is not a fit and proper person to perform the function to which the approval relates. - 1.4.
-Section 66 of FSMA provides that the FSA may take action to impose a penalty on an individual of such amount as it considers appropriate where it appears to the FSA that the individual is guilty of misconduct and it is satisfied that it is appropriate in all the circumstances to take action.
-Misconduct includes failure, while an approved person, to comply with a statement of principle issued under section 64 of FSMA or to have been knowingly concerned in a contravention by the relevant authorised person of a requirement imposed on that authorised person by or under FSMA.
+Section 63 of the Act provides that the FSA may withdraw an approval given under section 59 of the Act if it considers that the person in respect of whom it was given is not a fit and proper person to perform the function to which the approval relates. - 1.4.
+Section 66 of the Act provides that the FSA may take action to impose a penalty on an individual of such amount as it considers appropriate where it appears to the FSA that the individual is guilty of misconduct and it is satisfied that it is appropriate in all the circumstances to take action.
+Misconduct includes failure, while an approved person, to comply with a statement of principle issued under section 64 of the Act or to have been knowingly concerned in a contravention by the relevant authorised person of a requirement imposed on that authorised person by or under the Act.